-You get out of Jail by...(1) throwing doubles on any of your next three turns; if you succeed in doing this you immediately move forward the number of spaces shown by your doubles throw; even though you had thrown doubles, you do not take another turn; (2) using the "Get Out of Jail Free" card if you have it; (3) purchasing the "Get Out of Jail Free" card from another player and playing it; (4) paying a fine of \$50 before you roll the dice on either of your next two turns.
+You get out of Jail by ...
+(1) throwing doubles on any of your next three turns; if you succeed in doing this you immediately move forward the number of spaces shown by your doubles throw, even though you had thrown doubles, you do not take another turn; (2) using a "Get Out of Jail Free" card if you have it; (3) purchasing a "Get Out of Jail Free" card from another player and playing it; or (4) paying a fine of \$50 before you roll the dice on either of your next two turns.

-If you do not throw doubles by your third turn, you must pay the \$50 fine.
+If you don't throw doubles by your third turn, you must pay the \$50 fine.
 You then get out of Jail and immediately move forward the number of spaces shown by your throw.

-Even though you are in Jail, you may buy and sell property, buy and sell houses and hotels and collect rents.
+Even though you are in Jail, you may buy or sell properties, buy or sell houses and hotels and collect rents.

-"FREE PARKING"
+"FREE PARKING"...
 A player landing on this place does not receive any money, property or reward of any kind.
 This is just a "free" resting place.

-HOUSES

-When you own all the properties in a color-group you may buy houses from the Bank and erect them on those properties.
+HOUSES ...
+When you own all of properties in a color-group you may buy houses from the Bank and erect them on those properties.